BbIKTOP/RotaryEncoder/README.md

 * bool EncoderEvent::isPressed() indicates, has encoder's button been pressed during event
 * bool EncoderEvent::isRotated() indicates, has encoder been rotated during event

+To get the time in millis, during which the button is still pressed, use
+int EncoderEvent::getHoldTime()

 ## Usage example

 ```c++